 By: Brian Robinson, Policy Fellow Last week the D.C.
 Public Charter School Board (PCSB) hosted about two-dozen school leaders from across the city to talk about ways they have built a positive school climate.
 The National School Climate Center defines school climate as “the quality and character of school life.”
-When schools have a positive school climate, students are more likely to want to attend school, feel safe at school, develop positive relationships with peers and adults, and be engaged with teaching and learning.
+When schools have a positiveContinue reading “Building Community and Positive Relationships: How Some D.C.
+Public Charter Schools are Changing their Climate”

-Now that the dust has settled on the 2018 midterms, where does education politics go from here?
+w that the dust has settled on the 2018 midterms, where does education politics go from here?
 Education Week hosted stakeholders at GeorgeWashington University to discuss the future of education politics.
-Here are some takeaways:

 By: Brian Robinson, Policy Fellow Last week, the US Department of Education and the Data Quality Campaign welcomed policy makers, parents, researchers, educators, and students from all over the country to the Cleveland Park Library in Washington, DC.
-Our task was to work in groups to design a prototype for a school report card that meets the requirements of the Every Student Succeeds Act (ESSA).
-ESSA was signed into law in 2015 by President Obama and requires that state education agencies develop report cards for each school that provides accurate, accessible, and actionable data to the public.
+Our task was to work in groups to design a prototype for a school report card thatContinue reading “Making the Grade: ESSA School Report Card Design Challenge”